algobulls/algobulls_help_site/docs/broker/aliceblue.md

 (5).
 Password: The password given to you by the broker

 (6).
-2FA Answers: The answer you have given for the security question.
-[See Important Points](#important-points-to-note) below
+Year of Birth: The year of birth you have given while creating the broker account

 [ ![AliceBlue](imgs/aliceblue/aliceblue_2_nonoauth.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/aliceblue/aliceblue_2_nonoauth.png)